 - Lean meats and fish are high in protein as are beans, pulses, soya and tofu.

-The role of the nurse in diabetes care
+The role of the nursing team in diabetes care

 Diabetes Specialist Nurses (DSNs) are crucial in providing good patient care and promoting self-care management.
 DSNs work wholly in diabetes care and may be employed in a variety of care settings.
 A DSN is often the first point of contact for people, referring them to other specialist services.
 A joint position statement on how DSNs can improve patient outcomes and deliver cost effective care, produced by Diabetes UK, the RCN and Training, Research and Education for Nurses on Diabetes (TREND-UK) is available here.
 Competencies relating to diabetes nursing, dietetics and podiatry can be found here.
 DSN’s will also provide training, education and support to non-specialist health care professionals including GP's, nurses in primary, secondary and community settings and care homes.

 All nursing staff have an important role and clear responsibilities when treating people with diabetes.
-Nurses from across the nursing spectrum including occupational health nurses, nurses working in public health and school nurses are likely to come into contact with people who have diabetes or are having tests to diagnose diabetes.
+Nursing teams from across the nursing spectrum including occupational health nurses, nurses working in public health and school nurses are likely to come into contact with people who have diabetes or are having tests to diagnose diabetes.
 Practice nurses have a particularly vital role as they are often the people who carry out the annual diabetes and foot check.
-Practice nurses in particular play a clinical role in screening, maintaining and supporting people with diabetes.The roles and responsibilities of a nurse relating to diabetes care include:
+Practice nurses in particular play a clinical role in screening, maintaining and supporting people with diabetes.The roles and responsibilities of the nursing team relating to diabetes care include:

 - Prevention advice, using behaviour change and health coaching techniques (See: Making Every Contact Count & Support Behaviour Change)